Connect with us

 “Classic game talaga.
 Ganda ng laban,” he said.

-It could be recalled that he suffered a sprained ankle back in the third game of the best-of-7 affair, prompting the brain trust to use him for just under three minutes in their eventual 102-83 victory at the Mall of Asia Arena in Pasay.
+Nambatac suffered a sprained ankle back in the third game of the best-of-7 affair, prompting the brain trust to use him for just under three minutes in their eventual 102-83 victory at the Mall of Asia Arena in Pasay.

 “Sobrang laking bagay na nakapag-pahinga ako last game.
 Hindi na ako pinilit ni Coach kasi nga galing ako sa injury, sprained ankle nga,” he said.

-“Sakto rin na meron kaming two days preparation so yung two days na yun ginawa ko lang siyang recovery hanggang sa naka-recover ako.
+“Sakto rin na meron kaming two days preparation.
+So yung two days na yun, ginawa ko lang siyang recovery hanggang sa naka-recover ako.

-“Credit to our PTs kasi sila talaga yung tumutok sa akin even kahit nasa bahay ako, china-chat pa rin nila ako, sinesend pa rin nila ‘yung dapat kong gawin.
+“Credit to our PTs kasi sila talaga yung tumutok sa akin.
+Even kahit nasa bahay ako, china-chat pa rin nila ako, sinesend pa rin nila ‘yung dapat kong gawin.
 Ito ‘yung naging outcome ngayon, na nakapaglaro ako ng maayos,” he continued.

 “Bawing-bawi ‘yung eight years ko,” the No. 7 overall pick in the 2017 draft said with a laugh.
 “Sobrang blessed kasi finally, kay tagal kong inantay ‘to.
 Ang tagal kong pinagdasal ‘to na sana makaabot ako sa Finals, makapag-champion.